All Products

-Before you access an Apsara File Storage NAS file system, you must create a NAS file system and mount the file system to an Elastic Compute Service (ECS) instance.
-This topic describes how to create a Network File System (NFS) file system in the NAS console.
-This topic also describes how to mount the NFS file system on an ECS instance of CentOS 8.2 in a virtual private cloud (VPC).
-You can then upload data to or download data from the file system.
+Before you can access data in File Storage NAS, you must create a NAS file system and mount the file system on an Elastic Compute Service (ECS) instance.
+This topic describes how to create a General-purpose Network File System (NFS) file system in the NAS console.
+This topic also describes how to mount the NFS file system on an ECS instance that runs CentOS 7.9 in a virtual private cloud (VPC).
+After you mount the file system on the ECS instance, you can upload data to or download data from the file system.

 Prerequisites

-• An ECS instance of CentOS 8.2 is created in the China (Hangzhou) region.
-For more information, see Create an instance.
+• An ECS instance is created in the China (Hangzhou) region.
+The operating system of the instance is CentOS 7.9.
+For more information, see Create an ECS instance.

 Step 1: Create an NFS file system and create a mount target for the file system